mmoayyed/mmoayyed.github.io/_posts/2016-08-08-cas-eol-policy-proposal.md

 To mitigate some of this pain, the following proposal and a decidedly simple one at that is in the making:

-- CAS adopters **MAY EXPECT** a CAS release to be maintained for one lunar year, starting from [the original release date](https://github.com/apereo/cas/milestones).
+- CAS adopters **MAY EXPECT** a CAS release to be maintained for one calendar year, starting from [the original release date](https://github.com/apereo/cas/milestones).
 - Maintenance during this year includes bug fixes, security patches and general upkeep of the release.
 - Once the year is passed, maintenance of the release is **STRICTLY** limited to security patches and fixing vulnerabilities.
 - The lifespan of a release **MAY** be extended beyond a single year, to be decided by the CAS PMC and the community at large when and where reasonable.